Will Smith: Religious and political views

 Smith was raised in a Baptist household and attended a Baptist church and Catholic school.
-In a 2013 interview, he said he did not identify as religious.
-In 2015, Smith said in an interview with The Christian Post that his Christian faith, which was instilled in him by his grandmother, helped him to accurately portray Bennet Omalu in Concussion, saying: "She was my spiritual teacher, she was that grandmother at the church, the one having the kids doing the Easter presentations and putting on the Christmas plays and her kids and grandkids had to be first.
-She was the most spiritually certain person that I had ever met in my entire life.
-Even to the point that when she was dying she was happy, like she was really excited about going to heaven".
-In 2018, Smith performed the Hindu rite of abhisheka of Shiva at Haridwar, India.
-He also performed an arti of the holy river Ganga.
-He has said that he feels a deep connection to Hindu spirituality and Indian astrology.
-Smith and his family also met and spent time with the Indian spiritual leader Sadhguru, stating that he enjoyed the heartfelt conversations between them.
+In 2013, he said he did not identify as religious.
+In 2015, he said in an interview with The Christian Post that his Christian faith, which was instilled in him by his grandmother, helped him to accurately portray Bennet Omalu in Concussion (2015).
+Smith has said that he feels a deep connection to Hindu spirituality and Indian astrology; he and his family have spent time with the Indian spiritual leader Sadhguru.
+In 2018, Smith performed the Hindu rite of abhisheka of Shiva in Haridwar, India.
+He also performed an arti at the Ganges river.

-Smith donated $4,600 to the 2008 presidential campaign of Democrat Barack Obama.
-On December 11, 2009, Smith and his wife hosted the Nobel Peace Prize Concert in Oslo, Norway, to celebrate Obama's winning of the prize.
+Smith donated $4,600 to the 2008 presidential campaign of Barack Obama.
+In December 2009, Smith and his wife hosted the Nobel Peace Prize Concert in Oslo, Norway, to celebrate Obama's winning of the prize.
 In 2012, Smith said he supported legalizing same-sex marriage.
-In 2021, Smith announced that production of his upcoming film, Emancipation, was being pulled from the U.S. state of Georgia because of the recent passage of the Election Integrity Act of 2021, which critics viewed as a restrictive voting law, negatively impacting non-white voters.
+In 2021, he announced that production of his upcoming film, Emancipation, was being pulled from the U.S. state of Georgia because of the recent passage of the Election Integrity Act of 2021, which critics described as a restrictive voting law negatively impacting non-white voters.
 Smith and director Antoine Fuqua released a joint statement: "We cannot in good conscience provide economic support to a government that enacts regressive voting laws that are designed to restrict voter access".